 The Company had an option to acquire a 100% ownership interest in the Carachapampa Project (the "Project" or the "Property") in Chile.
-Subsequent to the end of quarter, the Company announced that it had withdrawn from the option agreement.
-The Company is currently evaluating opportunities in an effort to reactivate its business and build shareholder value.
+In April 2024, the Company announced that it had withdrawn from the option agreement.
+Subsequent to the end of the quarter, the Company entered into binding agreements to acquire a 100% interest in the Polaris Project ("Polaris" or the "Project") from Austral Exploraciones SpA ("Austral"), a privately owned Chilean exploration company.